JDeep1234/QuantumEncrypted-Military-Wearable-System/README.md

 https://github.com/BipinRajC/t1tan-strik3rs/assets/112572356/3f373802-433c-4dff-91ea-8ed855ea724b

-## **_Securing the Fault in Pulse Sensor_**
+## **_Securing the Fault in Pulse Sensor - Military-Grade Defense_**

 The alpha parameter in the EMA filter
 (sensorValue Filtered = alpha * sensorValueRaw + (1 - alpha) * sensorValueFiltered;)
 - The controlling input of the exponential smoothing calculation is defined as the smoothing factor or the smoothing constant.
 - Exponential functions are used to assign exponentially decreasing weights over time.
-- Fine-tune alpha based on the expected dynamics of your sensor readings and the severity of voltage faults encountered in your setup. <br>
+- Fine-tune alpha based on the expected dynamics of your sensor readings and the severity of voltage faults encountered in your setup.
+- **This defense mechanism ensures that enemy cyber attacks cannot manipulate critical soldier health data, maintaining operational security.** <br>

 ![image](https://github.com/BipinRajC/t1tan-strik3rs/assets/132117873/e47e66fe-75c5-4a36-88ab-8950a099895a)
 <br>